tassiluca/direct-style-experiments/docs/content/docs/04-rears.md

 - A `Producer` is a runnable entity, programmed with a `Task`, producing items on a channel.
 It exposes the `publishingChannel` method, which returns a `ReadableChannel` through which interested consumers can read produced items.
 - A `Consumer` is a runnable entity devoted to consuming data from a channel, exposed by the `listeningChannel` method which returns a `SendableChannel` to send items to.
   - It can be made stateful by mixing it with the `State` trait, allowing it to keep track of its state, which is updated every time with the result of the `react`ion (i.e. its return type).
-  - **Warning**: like in an event-loop, the `react`ion logic should not perform long-lasting blocking operation, otherwise, the whole system will not react to new events.
+  - **Warning** Like in an event-loop, the `react`ion logic should not perform long-lasting blocking operation, otherwise, the whole system will not react to new events: the `Async` capability is though needed if you want to give the client the ability to invoke `Future`s within this block; otherwise, another option (alternative to the following) would be to encapsulate the reaction behavior within a `Task` and run it at every received data.
+However, race conditions could take place in this last case.

 ```scala
 /** A producer, i.e. a runnable entity producing items on a channel. */